How to Get a Reptile Licence

-This type of licence is far more restrictive for more specialty reptiles such as venomous snakes, or even reptiles caught in the wild.
+This type of licence is far more restrictive for reptiles such as venomous snakes, or even reptiles caught in the wild.
 This is a more stringent threshold and very few reptiles will be classified under this class.

 To be eligible for a Class 1 Licence, you will need to be at least 16 years old.
 If you are under the age of 16, parental approval is needed to keep the reptiles at home.

 For a Class 2 Licence, you need to have had a Class 1 Licence for at least 2 years.
 In addition, only people aged 18 and over are eligible for a Class 2 licence.
 If you are wanting to keep venomous reptiles (good luck to you…) you will need to satisfy additional criteria such as owning specific enclosures.
-There are also a few more further stringent requirements which can be downloaded in a PDF.
+There are also a few more requirements which can be downloaded in a PDF.

 How to Apply for a Licence?

 There are two separate forms to be filled out for each licence.

 For a Class 2 Licence you will need to download this form and send it to the Wildlife Licensing and Management Unit.